Woman wearing non-slip shoes on the snow.

 Examine the Tread Patterns

 The tread pattern is another vital feature to check to see whether the shoe has a non-slip sole.
-Most shoes have some tread pattern on the outsoles.
-While observing, you’ll notice little circles, squiggles, or hexagons on the shoe outsole.
+Most shoes have some tread pattern on the outsoles - you'll notice little circles, squiggles, or hexagons.
 These generate friction, offering a decent grip on various surfaces without trapping the water.
-Typically, the smaller the tread pattern, the more powerful slip resistance.
+Typically, the smaller the tread pattern, the more powerful the slip resistance.

 Tread pattern for slip resistance